Prevent an Accidental Overdose

 Take care of your body; remember to hydrate, eat and sleep when possible.

 Tolerance is unique to each person and situation.
 Try a test hit to find out how your body will react.

 Quality matters.
 Stick with a reliable source or talk to friends to help you find one.
-A test hit can help you gauge quality
+Additionally, a test hit can help you gauge quality.

-Using alone isn't ideal, but not everyone has or wants the "buddy system”.
-Consider having Naloxone on hand and creating an overdose plan to have someone check in on you.
+Avoid using alone or try a “buddy system”.
+Consider having Naloxone available and create an overdose plan to have someone check-in on you.

-Mode of administration, or the method used to take a drug can impact overdose prevention.
-Injection is the method most associated with overdose, followed by smoking, snorting, then injecting.
-Consider mixing it up to prevent overdose, as well as to protect veins.
+Switching up the method used to take a drug can impact overdose prevention.
+Injection is the method most associated with overdose, followed by smoking and snorting.
+Consider mixing it up to prevent overdose, as well as to protect the veins.

 What to know about Fentanyl

 Fentanyl is a synthetic opioid that is 50 to 100 times more powerful than morphine.
 Carfentanil, a fentanyl analog, is another synthetic opioid that is 10,000 times more potent.
 Since they are cheap to produce, these synthetics are being cut into substances, particularly opioids, but also meth, benzos and more.

 Far more often, fentanyl is often found in counterfeit or pressed pills.
 A common example are the “blues” which resemble Oxycontin 30mg.

 The drug supply is always changing, and new substances appear regularly.
 Pressed pills are no exception.
 While fentanyl test strips help to find more than 70 analogs of fentanyl, they will not detect them all.
 They also won’t detect other substances such as tranquilizers.